 If you have already found a work placement that fulfills the Erasmus work placement criteria (find out more in the Work placement section), you can apply for an Erasmus work placement grant for your placement.
 In such cases, it is a good idea to take into account the grant application periods, so that there is time for your grant to be approved and paid prior to the start of your work placement.

-Erasmus work placement grants must be applied for electronically with a free-form application.
+Erasmus work placement grants must be applied for electronically in the Mobility online system.
 It is recommended that you mention the following in your application:

 - the period for which you are applying for